samyarsadat/crypto_printer_v2/README.md

 ![2021-04-03-000929_1920x1080_scrot](https://user-images.githubusercontent.com/79406608/113475480-a205a080-947e-11eb-9d89-5737c7cbb53d.png)

 Next this screen will apear.
-With your left and right cursor keys select No and hit enter :
+With the left and right cursor keys select No and hit enter :

 ![2021-04-03-000938_1920x1080_scrot](https://user-images.githubusercontent.com/79406608/113475739-11c85b00-9480-11eb-90bb-7939810f36c1.png)

 After that this screen will apear.
-With your left and right cursor keys select Yes and hit enter :
+With the left and right cursor keys select Yes and hit enter :

 ![2021-04-03-000942_1920x1080_scrot](https://user-images.githubusercontent.com/79406608/113475794-46d4ad80-9480-11eb-80a9-8743c6fff674.png)